Have you ever wondered what you need to start a freelance translator career?

 Apart from perfectly mastering at least two languages and having great research skills, there’s not much you actually need.
 In fact, there are exactly four essential things that come to my mind.
-See the short video below if you’re curious what they are.

 A smartphone to keep in touch with your clients and business partners on the go and, of course, to procrastinate some more.